Drawing People & Faces

 In the case that your figure is in a unique position.
 It is possible to identify the general shape and space that the figure is occupying by framing your subject.
 This can be in the form of a rectangle or triangle for example.

 So, for now, we are not focusing on any details.
-We simply want to capture a pose, gesture or general impression of the proportions of the figure in space.
+Ideally what we want to capture is a successful pose, gesture, or general impression of the proportions of the figure in space.
 Avoid too many details in the beginning stages of your drawing.

-As you can see from the above drawings.
+As you can see from the above drawings of these people.

 To wrap this up